We may earn affiliate commissions for the recommended products. Learn more.

 Founded by Kevin Chen in 2003, iRestore began its journey as part of Freedom Laser Therapy, a clinic that helped smokers overcome their addiction.
 Over time, the brand transitioned to devices that, according to claims, combat two prevalent cosmetic issues of the modern age: hair thinning and hair loss.

 LLLT/PBM is a non-invasive therapy that utilizes low-intensity near-infrared and red light that is suggested to stimulate cellular activity.
 In particular, it stimulates the mitochondria to produce adenosine triphosphate (ATP), the primary energy source of the cell.
-This process is suggested to help stimulate hair follicles and support existing and new hair growth.
+This process is believed to help stimulate hair follicles and support existing and new hair growth.
+However, results vary between individuals and are not guaranteed.

 What products does iRestore offer?